 On International Women’s Day, CUPE Ontario celebrates the achievements of women, including women in our union, and recommits to taking on the fight for gender equity.

 Women face political, social, and economic struggles that lead to their continued marginalization.
 It is by taking on these fights that we build the resistance required to achieve a more equitable society for us all.

 Women face a huge fight against the agenda of Ford’s Conservatives.
 This government’s agenda of cuts and privatization hurt us all, but much of this agenda has a disproportionate impact on women.
-Cutting promised increases by almost $7 billion over the next two years to rape crisis centre funding means inadequate supports for survivors of sexual violence.
+Cutting promised increases over the next two years to rape crisis centre funding means inadequate supports for survivors of sexual violence.
 A $15 million dollar cut from the Ontario Trillium Foundation, which helps fund initiatives like the Ontario Coalition for Better Child Care, means that child care advocates have less support.
 Even more wide ranging in its effects on women, the cancellation of the $15 minimum wage increase means that our most vulnerable workers, the majority of whom are women, have less economic freedom.
 Ontario’s most marginalized are being disproportionately hurt by Ford’s cuts.